royoelen/hanze-python-qtl-workshop/docs/source/qtl_visualization.rst

-Finally, we could plot those using seaborn
+Finally, we could plot those using seaborn.

 .. code-block:: python